Skip to main content

 As you’re likely surmising, the similarities between SMART goals and OKRs are readily apparent with both frameworks being popular.

-You can check out some HR OKR examples later, but below we’ll look at some SMART goals examples.
+You can check out some HR OKR examples later as we’ll look at some SMART goals examples.

 HR Goals Examples

-Since we’ve now finished adding two new acronyms to your HR dictionary, you’re probably wondering what some HR goals might look like in practice.
+Now finished adding two new acronyms to your life, I bet you’re wondering what some HR goals might look like in practice.

-Increasing employee engagement at the top of everyone’s mind lately, and for a good reason.
+Increasing employee engagement is top of everyone’s minds lately and for a good reason.

 Recent statistics have shown that only 34% of Americans are engaged while at work, and 41% of the global workforce is considering quitting their jobs.